Sinha5714/pp5-api-ref/README.md

 ### Followers

-23. As a site owner/developer I can view a list of followers so that I can view who is following whom
+23. As a site owner/developer I can view a list of followers so that I can view who is following
+24. As a site owner/ developer I can retrieve followers by id so that I can make changes to it
-24. As a site owner/developer I can create follow so that I can follow another user
+25. As a site owner/developer I can create follow so that I can follow another user
-25. As a site owner/developer I can delete a follow so that I can unfollow another user
+26. As a site owner/developer I can delete a follow so that I can unfollow another user

 ## Technologies Used